cetz-package/cetz/src/bezier.typ

   }
 }

-/// Shorten curve by length d.
-A negative length shortens from the end.
+/// Shorten curve by distance d.
+This keeps the curvature of the
+/// curve by finding new values along the original curve.
+/// If d is positive the curve gets shortened from s on,
+/// if d is negative it gets shortened form its end e.
 ///
 /// - s  (vector): Curve start
 /// - e  (vector): Curve end